danvergara/dblab/docs/tutorials/config-file.md

 The `readonly` field is optional.
 When set to `true`, dblab forces the database session into read-only mode, preventing any write operations (INSERT, UPDATE, DELETE, etc.).
 This is useful when you want to safely browse a production database.
 The same can be achieved via the `--readonly` CLI flag.

+The `schema` field is optional too, and only applies to PostgreSQL and Oracle.
+It only sets the schema dblab starts with: once the app is running you can switch to any other schema you have access to with <kbd>ctrl+s</kbd>, and the schema in use is shown in the status bar.
+See [active schema](../usage.md#active-schema).

 Once created, we can launch `dblab` with the command:

 ```{ .sh .copy }